Check out this article about the history, shortcomings, and recommended uses for the .45-70 Government.

-Another advantage of the .45-70 is that most of the rifles chambered for the cartridge are short barreled lever action rifles like the Marlin Model 1895.
+Another advantage of the .45-70 is that most of the rifles chambered for the cartridge are short barreled lever action rifles like the Marlin Model 1895 and the Henry .45-70.
 These rifles are often easy to carry, whether on foot or on horseback, and are quick to mount and fire.
-For these reasons, the .45-70 is an ideal cartridge for hunting in thick woods or heavy cover where short range shots (>100 yards) are common.
+For these reasons, the .45-70 is an ideal cartridge for hunting deer, black bear, feral hogs, and other big game in thick woods or heavy cover where short range shots (>100 yards) are common.

 In addition to use on North American game, the .45-70 can also be a very effective cartridge for an African Safari.
 While it would not be my first choice for the longer range shots that are sometimes encountered in areas like the Kalahari Desert or Serengeti Plain, the cartridge shines when taking shots in the thick bushy conditions often encountered in the Lowveld or Mopani Bush areas common in many parts of Africa.
 Using high quality soft point bullets, there is no plains game animal that I would hesitate to use the cartridge on at short range.
 Even very large animals like the eland should present no problems as long as a heavy for caliber, controlled expansion bullet is used and placed appropriately.